-Progran nme Learning Outcomes Knowledge and Understanding Intellectual Skills Subject Practical Skills On completion of the course students will be able to: On completion of the course students will be able to On completion of the course students will be able to A5 Demonstrate a critical understanding of the construction and influence of culture including representations of crime and victimisation, politics and political action as found in official reports, the mass media and public opinion.
-B5 Demonstrate a critical understanding of the basic principles of social research and academic debate as applicable to criminology and sociology, including what can be achieved by different quantitative and qualitative C5 Collaborate constructively with others to achieve common goals.
-A4 Demonstrate critical understanding of the relationship between the local, national and international dimensions of crime, victimisation, governance and order maintenance.
-B4 Evaluate criminal justice agency practices and developments in terms of changing values and relationships between individuals, groups, and public and private agencies in different locations C4 Efficiently use information and communications technology for the gathering and analysis of data and presentation of findings. А3 Demonstrate a critical understanding of the dimensions of social divisions, inequality and social diversity within and between groups and societies; and their relation to governance, policy, human rights and civil liberties in the criminal justice system.
-B1 Identify, investigate, analyse and contextualise problems in criminology and sociology to formulate questions and design appropriate strategies to investigate them. С3 Recognise the importance of explicitly acknowledging intellectual debts and data sources, as well as the ethical requirements of research in terms of the critical, respectful and reflective engagement with sources and informants.
-A1 Demonstrate a critical understanding of the major theories and key concepts which are deployed in criminology and sociology and be able to apply these to the study of relevant topics.
-B2 Make ethical judgements about methods and published research; including the ethics of data collection, analysis and argumentation.
-C2 Locate, gather, retrieve and synthesise qualitative or quantitative data and analyse, assess and communicate that data to sustain a reasoned argument.
+Knowledge and Understanding Intellectual Skills Subject Practical Skills On completion of the course students will be able to: On completion of the course students will be able to On completion of the course students will be able to A5 Demonstrate a critical understanding of the construction and influence of representations of crime and victims, and of responses to crime and deviance, as found in official reports, the mass media and public opinion B5 Demonstrate and apply to questions and problems a systematic knowledge of a range of social research paradigms, research methods and measurement techniques, including statistics and probability, and be aware of their limitations.
+C5 Collaborate constructively with others to achieve common goals.
+A4 Demonstrate critical understanding of the local, national and international contexts and social- structural influences on crime, victimisation and responses to crime and deviance, recognising diversity and inequality.
+B4 Evaluate the merits and diversity of objectives of competing responses to crime and deviance, including the protection of human rights.
+C4 Efficiently use information and communications technology for the gathering and analysis of data and presentation of findings.
+A3 Demonstrate a critical understanding of the principles of human rights and civil liberties which are applicable to the different stages of the criminal justice process, and to all official responses to crime and deviance.
+B1 Identify, investigate, analyse and contextualise criminological and forensic psychological problems; formulate questions and design appropriate strategies to investigate them.
+C3 Recognise the importance of explicitly acknowledging intellectual debts and data sources, as well as ethical requirements of research in terms of the critical, respectful and reflective engagements with sources and informants.
+A1 Demonstrate a critical understanding of the scientific underpinnings, major theories and key concepts which are deployed in criminology and forensic psychology that seek to explain all aspects of crime, victimisation and B2 Make ethical judgements about methods and published research according to recognized disciplinary guidelines in criminology and psychology; and apply ethical principles in personal study.
+C2 Locate, gather, retrieve and synthesise qualitative and quantitative data and analyse, assess and communicate that data to sustain a reasoned argument.